 Periodic general excise/use tax return (Form G-45) may be electronically filed (e-filed) with the Department of Taxation.
-For more information, go to our website at
+For more information, go to www.ehawaiigov.org/efile.

 The Top of the Tax Return

 Step 1 - Write your name here.
 Individuals, write your last name first.